mproffitt/bmx/README.md

 ## Known Issues

-- When resizing the window, there is a bug in the resize functionalty that causes the terminal to hang if the screen size drops below `110x30`.
-  For now, resizing is disabled if the window falls below this threshold

 If you find a bug, please feel free to raise an issue or pull request

 ## Supported platforms